 Women should eat these berries to prevent heart problems

 Blueberries are filled with compounds that help to widen arteries, which helps blood to flow better.
-These berries are also rich in antioxidants
+These berries are also rich in antioxidants, low in fat

 , free of saturated fat